Jelly-RDF/jelly-protobuf/README.md

 ## Usage

-The protocol is not stable yet and may change before the initial (1.0.0) release.
-Expect a first stable release in Q4 2023.

 The `rdf.proto` and `grpc.proto` files define the Jelly RDF serialization and the gRPC pub/sub service, respectively.
 They use the [proto 3](https://protobuf.dev/programming-guides/proto3/) language and can be used with protoc or any other compatible tool.
 See the [Protocol Buffers documentation](https://protobuf.dev/) for more details.

 ## Versioning